Tuesday of Week 34 of Ordinary Time – Gospel

 At every pivotal time in the history of our planet, there are people who claim to see the end in sight.
 The coming of the third millennium was no exception.
 So far they have all been wrong.
 The attitude of Christians is not to be one of fear and anxiety.
 It sees the new era as a time of challenge and opportunity, a time for new beginnings.

 On a more personal and much more realistic level, we may be anxious about the signs of our own time of departure from this world.
-But again, it does not help to become fearful and anxious, but rather to live each day to the full and to make it productive for ourselves and others.
+But again, it does not help to become fearful and anxious.
+Rather, we should work to live each day to the fullest and to make it productive for ourselves and others.